pic pic

 Task-Based Parallelism: @spawn

-The first approach for parallel execution we introduce is the macro @spawn.
+The first approach to parallel execution we introduce is the macro @spawn.
 By prefixing an expression with @spawn, Julia creates a (non-sticky) task that's immediately scheduled for execution.
 If a thread is available, the task begins running right away.

 Unlike other parallel programming approaches we'll examine later, @spawn requires explicit instructions to wait for task completion.
 The method for doing so depends on the nature of the task output.

-The fetch function should be employed when tasks produce computational outputs.
-It serves a dual purpose of waiting for a task to complete and retrieving its return value.Since parallel computation consists of multiple tasks spawned, fetch should be broadcasted over a collection containing all the spawned tasks.
+The fetch function is required when tasks return a result.
+It serves a dual purpose: it waits for a task to complete and also returns the task's output.
+Since parallel programs involve multiple spawned tasks, fetch should be broadcast over a collection containing all tasks.

 The following example demonstrates fetch with two spawned tasks, each returning a vector.